ljeanner/azure-ipaas-workshop/docs/workshop.md

 > - In the left-hand menu, click on `Designer` from the `Developer` section.
 > - Select the `When a resource event occurs` trigger.
 > - Make sure that the Resource Id corresponds to your Storage Account where the file will be uploaded and that the Event type is **Microsoft.Storage.BlobCreated**
-> - In the `Subscription` textbox, add a space
-> - Save the workflow

 You should see the following :